The American Dollar (band): History

 The American Dollar has released five studio albums, three remix albums and two EPs, either on independent labels or via their own Yesh Music imprint.
 Their debut self-titled effort was released in 2006.
 A Memory Stream, the band's third full-length, was issued in 2008.
 Their fourth album, entitled Atlas, was released by Yesh Music on January 1, 2010.
 The American Dollar's fifth full-length album, Awake In The City, was released on March 24, 2012.
 The band has toured America, Europe and Canada.
 Their album Across the Oceans was February 2016 album of the month on the eclectic NPR radio program "Echoes."

 Their music has been featured in TV shows including CSI: Miami and MLB Network specials, and film trailers such as Extremely Loud and Incredibly Close and Up in the Air.

 Copyright lawsuits

-In 2011, in a dispute over a licensing agreement, the band brought a copyright infringement lawsuit against Lakewood Church and Joel and Victoria Osteen for $3 million for alleged unauthorized use of their song "Signaling Through the Flames" on DVDs and television broadcasts.
-The case was dismissed.
+In 2011 the band brought a copyright infringement lawsuit against Lakewood Church and Joel and Victoria Osteen for $3 million.
+There had originally been a licensing agreement for use of the song "Signaling Through the Flames" on DVDs and television broadcasts, but the dispute concerned if the Osteens and their church had violated the agreement.
+Charges against the Osteens were dismissed, but the judge allowed the possibility of plaintiffs the option of amending their suit and continuing.

 In 2016, the band sued Google, Tidal and Microsoft for alleged infringement relating to the payment of streaming royalties, with Microsoft settling out of court.
-In response to the band's claims that they are owed $5 million, a Tidal spokesperson claimed "They are misinformed as to who, if anyone, owes royalty payments to them".
+In response to the band's claims they are owed $5 million, a Tidal spokesperson claimed "They are misinformed as to who, if anyone, owes royalty payments to them".